saraozn/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `delprop 2` deletes the 2nd property in the address book.
+* `delprop 2` deletes the 2nd property in the propAddress book.

 When command succeeds: `deleted property 2`